mircealungu/reconstruction/1_Introduction.md

 	- a risk assessment for security
 	- an architectural evaluation

-&nbsp; &nbsp;

--- What would be nice to have in all these circumstances but we almost never have?
+Q:  What would be nice to have in all these circumstances but we almost never have?

---

--- **Up to date architectural documentation**
+## What is the first thing you do when you buy a software company?

 ![](images/twitter_arch_recovered.png)
 [link to original tweet](https://twitter.com/elonmusk/status/1593899029531803649)

 Even paying 50B for a company does not guarantee that you get architectural diagrams with the source code.

+A: (to question above) **Up to date architectural documentation**.

-# Discussion
+## Discussion

 Have you seen architectural documentation for every system?